Setfive/precise-pangolin/random-pass/README.md

 ```

 ## Remote validation
-Write a function similar to "betterRandomPassword" but call the "remoteValidate" function to check that the generated password is valid.
+Use the "betterRandomPassword" function from above but call the "remoteValidate" function to check that the generated password is valid.

 **Note:** "remoteValidate" is asyncronous (uses a callback) but your function should always invoke the "done" callback with a valid password.

-**Note:** "remoteValidate" does NOT follow identical rules as the local "validatePassword", it may fail unexpectedly.
+**Note:** "remoteValidate" does NOT follow the same rules as the local "validatePassword".
+You have to call it multiple times with the same password to get a succesful response.

 **Protip:** You'll probably want some recursion.